Matteopaluh/KEMET/README.md

 ### 1) kmc.py

 "KEMET/KEGG_MODULES/kk_files" contains ".kk" files that represent the block structure of Modules; those files are "scanned" in order to identify the missing KO orthologs of those structures.

-- MAG sequences should be copied in the "KEMET/genomes/" folder, which is created after setup process.

 - KEGG KOs annotations (derived from different sources) should be copied in the "KEMET/KEGG_mappings/" folder, which is created after setup process.